-- 1. Write the following statements using quantifiers:
+- 0. Go through the solution of Problem 5 from Handout 10 that we discussed in class.
+Make sure you understand the steps involved.
+See if you can come up with an easier way to solve it! - 1.
+Write the following statements using quantifiers: - (a) All birds can fly

-- (a) All birds can fly
+- (d) All large birds can fly - (e) Only large birds can fly

-- (b) Not all birds can fly

-- (c) Some birds can fly
+(b) Not all birds can fly(c) Some birds can fly

-- (d) All large birds can fly

-- (e) Only large birds can fly

-- (f) No large bird can fly
+(f) No large bird can fly